 GM foods are labelled to help consumers make an informed choice.

-In accordance with Standard 1.5.2, food derived from soybean line DAS-44406-6 would be required to be labelled as genetically modified if it contains novel DNA or novel protein or if it has altered characteristics.
-DAS-44406-6 does not have altered characteristics.
+In accordance with Standard 1.5.2, food derived from soybean line DAS-81419-2 would be required to be labelled as 'genetically modified' if it contains novel DNA or novel protein or if it has altered characteristics.
+DAS-81419-2 does not have altered characteristics.

-Soybean DAS-44406-6 is intended primarily for use as a broad-acre commodity (field soybean) to produce products derived from cracked soybeans, and is not intended for vegetable or garden purposes where food-grade products may include tofu, soybean sprouts, soy milk, and green soybean (e.g. edamame).
+Soybean DAS-81419-2 is intended primarily for use as a broad-acre commodity (field soybean) to produce products derived from cracked soybeans, and is not intended for vegetable or garden purposes where food-grade products may include tofu, soybean sprouts, soy milk, and green soybean (e.g. edamame).
 This latter type of soybean generally has a different size, flavour and texture to field soybean.
 The main food product from field soybean is refined oil.
-Processing during production means novel protein and novel DNA are not likely to be present in the oil and therefore it is unlikely to require labelling.
+Processing during production means novel protein and novel DNA are not likely to be present in the oil; in the absence of novel protein and novel DNA, refined oil from soybean line DAS-81419-2 would be exempt from labelling under paragraph 4(1)(c) of Standard 1.5.2.
 Other products such as protein concentrate, protein isolate and textured flour are likely to contain novel protein and/or novel DNA and if so, would require labelling.